tommander/phpsphinx/README.md

 ## Example

-This project uses itself and Sphinx to generate its own code documentation.
+This project uses itself and Sphinx to generate its own code documentation that is available on GitHub Pages.

 1. Empty folder `/docs/source/api`
 2. Generate RST documentation in `/docs/source/api`